 |MARKET CAP: [PASS]

 Medium to large-sized companies (the largest 1500 companies) should be chosen, because they are more in the protected eye.
 Furthermore, the investor is exposed to less risk of "accounting gimmickry", and companies of this size have more staying power.
 EDU has a market cap of $6,384 million, therefore passing the test.

 EARNINGS TREND: [PASS]

 A company should show a rising trend in the reported earnings for the most recent quarters.
 EDU's EPS for the past 2 quarters, (from earliest to most recent quarter) 0.04, 0.31 have been increasing, and therefore the company passes this test.

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [FAIL]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
-EDU's EPS growth rate over the past 6 months (800.00%) has beaten that of the S&P (9.98%), but EDU's estimated EPS growth for the current year is (-0.73%) while that of the S&P is (-14.52%), therefore failing this test.
+EDU fails this test as its EPS growth rate for the past 6 months (-62.19%) does not beat that of the S&P (-13.63%).

 This methodology would utilize four separate criteria to determine if EDU is a contrarian stock.
 In order to eliminate weak companies we have stipulated that the stock should pass at least two of the following four major criteria in order to receive "Some Interest".